lougovsk/linux/Documentation/arch/arm64/booting.rst

    - MDCR_EL3.TPM (bit 6) must be initialized to 0b0

+  For CPUs with the SCTLR2_ELx registers (FEAT_SCTLR2):

+  - If EL3 is present:

+    - SCR_EL3.SCTLR2En (bit 44) must be initialised to 0b1.

+  - If the kernel is entered at EL1 and EL2 is present:

+    - HCRX_EL2.SCTLR2En (bit 15) must be initialised to 0b1.

 The requirements described above for CPU mode, caches, MMUs, architected timers, coherency and system registers apply to all CPUs.
 All CPUs must enter the kernel in the same exception level.
 Where the values documented